wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 Click **OK**.
 The Azure packages then appear in the **Dependencies** list.

-### Writing Java Code to Create a Web App by Calling the Azure SDK
+### Writing Java Code to Create a web site by Calling the Azure SDK

-Next, write the code that calls APIs in the Azure SDK for Java to create the Azure Websites web app.
+Next, write the code that calls APIs in the Azure SDK for Java to create the Azure Websites.

 1. Create a Java class to contain the main entry point code.
 In Project Explorer, right-click on the project node and select **New > Class**.